-A community by definition is a group of people living together who share a common way of life which is expressed in shared beliefs, goals, values, purpose, responsibilities and communication.
+A community is a group of people living together who share a common way of life which is expressed in shared beliefs, goals, values, purpose, responsibilities and communication.
 Inherent in this common way of life is a set of principles and derived customs which characterize the distinctiveness of such a community.
-These time-established customs become the traditions with which members of the community identify.
-Asbury University is a community of learners in the American Christian liberal arts tradition.
-Founded in 1890 upon the Wesleyan-Holiness tradition, Asbury University established its mission to prepare students educationally to impact their world for Jesus Christ.
+These time-established customs become the traditions that give shape to our community life.
+Asbury University is a community of learners in the Christian liberal arts tradition.
+Founded in 1890 upon the Wesleyan-Holiness tradition, Asbury University established its mission to prepare students—intellectually, spiritually and socially—to impact their world for Jesus Christ.
 This mission is demonstrated in the institutional motto: “Eruditio et Religio”; that is, “Learning and Religion.”
-This heritage of academic excellence and spiritual vitality has been the hallmark of the University’s greatness for more than a century, and this commitment continues today.
+Asbury’s heritage of academic excellence and spiritual vitality has been the hallmark of the University’s greatness for more than a century, and this commitment continues today.

 A distinguishing mark of a Christian community is that its members commit to a set of basic principles which are considered essential to maintain the spirit and health of the community.
 At Asbury University, the basic tenet of our community is found in Jesus’ two great commandments in Matthew 22:37-40: